Admissions during the school year

 - Woolwich Polytechnic School for Boys

-- Woolwich Polytechnic School for Girls (Year 7 only)
+- Woolwich Polytechnic School for Girls (Year 7 and 8 only)

 For other schools in Royal Greenwich, apply directly to the school.
 For schools in other boroughs, contact the local authority in which the school is situated to find out how to apply.